smuellerDD/leancrypto/README.debugging.md

 # Debug Logging

-To enable debug logging which prints the file, function and line number of a failure, configure meson as follows: `meson configure build -Ddebug=true`
+To enable debug logging which prints the file, function and line number of a failure, configure meson as follows: `meson configure build -Ddebug=true`.

+In order to read the error logs, the first listed error notification is the original place where the error occurred.

 # Timecop - Finding Side Channels